zhaoliangzhang/mittos_dnn/tools/instrument.md

 "build_type" could be "debug" or "release", default is release if no parameter found.
 * Just run:
 `make`
-then wait it down, it should take sevarl minutes
+then wait it done, it should take sevarl minutes

 4. Run
 * First compile your application written in CUDA using nvcc
+An example of CUDA application is in the directory named "gpu" of this repository, a Makefile is included, may help you understand how to use nvcc.
 * Copy the config files to your application working directory, for example:
 `cp configs/deprecated-cfgs/SM6_GTX1080/* your_working_directory/`
 * Then you may need to modify the file you copied named "gpgpusim.config", here're some useful hints: